Proof of a conjecture of Colliot-Th\'el\`ene: The Diophantine Excision Theorem

 \emph{Proof.} By noetherian induction, it suffices to show that for any integral closed subscheme $W$ of $Y$, there exists a nonempty open subscheme $W_0$ of $W$, such that, for almost all $p$, the assertion of the lemma holds for all $b \in Y(\Z_p)$ satisfying $b \smod p \in W_0$.
-Clearly, we may assume that $W \otimes \Q$ is nonempty, and that $W \varsubsetneq Y$.
-Indeed, if $W = Y$ then we can directly apply the assumption of the Purity Theorem, with $f' = f$, to find $W_0$.
-By observation \ref{obs-relatedToPurity}.(c), we may also assume that $W$ is smooth over $\Z$.
+Clearly, we may assume that $W \otimes \Q$ is nonempty, since otherwise $W(\F_p)$ is empty for almost all $p$.
+If $W = Y$ then we can directly apply the assumption of the Diophantine Excision Theorem, with $f' = f$, to find $W_0$.
+Hence we can assume that $W \varsubsetneq Y$.
+Moreover, by cutting away the non-smooth locus of $W$ and using observation \ref{obs-relatedToExcision}.(a), we may also assume that $W$ is smooth over $\Z$.
+Thus locally the ideal sheaf of W on Y can be generated by part of a set of local uniformizing parameters over \Z, hence its blowup is smooth over $\Z$ with exceptional locus a projective space bundle on $W$.